muxinc/media-chrome/ARCHITECTURE.md

 ## Support Unidirectional Data Flow

 Many js application frameworks today like React follow a "unidirectional data flow" pattern.
-We want media chrome elements to be smart by default, e.g. understanding how to listen to media events without a ton of extra overhead, however we don't want to prohibit using them in a react-style app.
+We want media chrome elements to be smart by default, understanding how to listen to media events without a ton of extra overhead, however we don't want to prohibit using them in a react-style app.

-To do this the elements will have the option of being passed a media to attach listeners to, or will discover a parent element's media or media-chrome element.
-If those don't exist the element will assume state will be externally provided.
+To do this the elements will have the option of being passed a media to attach listeners to.
+And alternatively allow the element state to be set externally.